 - When baking cakes in a sheet pan, the cake bakes more evenly (flatter on top and with no dark edges), and you get to choose your cake size after baking by cutting the cake out with cake rings.
 Read more on how to bake and layer cakes this way in How to Bake and Layer Cakes Like a Pro: 5 Easy Steps.

 - Simple Syrup is optional, but I use it to seal in the moisture for cakes that will be refrigerated or frozen.
-While the cake cools, make a simple syrup by combining 1 Tbsp water and 1 Tbsp sugar in a small microwave-safe bowl.
+While the cake cools, make a simple syrup by combining 1 tablespoon water and 1 tablespoon sugar in a small microwave-safe bowl.
 Microwave until the sugar is dissolved after whisking, about 20-30 seconds.
 You can also make a larger batch of this (1 part sugar to 1 part water) and keep it in the fridge if you’re doing a lot of cake baking.
 Always cut the cake with cake rings before brushing the cake brush simple syrup, to avoid the cake being too sticky when cut.